 - Another original ingredient used for making this Nigerian Jollof rice is palm oil.

-- An update on palm oil: a Nigerian reader told me that "palm oil is not an actual ingredient in the making of Jollof rice.
+- An update on palm oil: a Nigerian reader told me that "palm oil is not an actual ingredient in the making of Jollof".

 - I quote: "Palm oil is used in a variety of Nigerian dishes like vegetable stew, fried pepper sauce (this is a whatever oil you prefer recipe).
-The only rice dish that Nigerians use palm oil in when making it is The Native Concoction Rice, kind of rice dish similar to jollof rice but which contains vegetables, a variety of meat and seafood and Palm oil, hence the name concoction rice.
+The only rice dish that Nigerians use palm oil in when making it is The Native Concoction Rice, a dish similar to jollof but which contains vegetables, a variety of meat and seafood and Palm oil, hence the name concoction rice.
 I understand that recipes can be modified but it just doesn’t seem right to write that Palm oil is an ingredient used in the making of Nigerian Jollof rice.
-No Nigerian would ever cook Jollof rice with palm oil and call it jollof rice.
+No Nigerian would ever cook Jollof rice with palm oil and call it jollof.
 Just thought you should know. "

-- However, another reader told me that palm oil is used when making Jollof rice, so I suppose the choice is yours.
+- However, another reader told me that palm oil is used when making this dish, so I suppose the choice is yours.